ReproNim/module-dataprocessing/_episodes/06-testing.md

 ~~~

 In addition to the traditional build, that only assure the program runs,
-unit and regressiontesting should be incorporate into the build process to confirm that
+unit and regression testing should be incorporate into the build process to confirm that
 the program behaves as we expect.
 If you're using `pytest` for your Python project, you can add `py.test` command to
 the building process.